MrOtherGuy/fx-autoconfig/readme.md

 This manager is NOT entirely compatible with all existing userScripts - specifically scripts that expect a global _uc object or something similar to be available.

+# Script scope

+Each script normally runs once *per window* when it is created.
+This can be changed with `@onlyonce` header in which case the script will only be run in the first window.

 Some convenience functions are provided for scripts to use in global `_ucUtils` object.

 ## General